 Problems with concentration.

 The main aim of treatment is to prevent ASD developing into PTSD.
 However, the general consensus seems to be that a diagnosis of ASD is not an especially good predictor in this regard.
 According to the Merck Manual of Geriatrics, most people recover once they are removed from the situation or place the event took place.
 Further treatment may include:

 Allowing the person to describe what happened and their emotional reaction to the event

 Medication to help aid sleep

 Medications for anxiety are not always needed as other treatments can be quite effective.

-One recent study indicted the early use of cognitive behavioral therapy helped to effectively treat ASD as well as prevent post traumatic stress disorder from occurring.
+Studies do indicate that the early use of cognitive behavioral therapy helps to effectively treat ASD and may help to prevent post traumatic stress disorder from occurring.
 This study also indicated that the use of hypnotherapy may be helpful.
 Recognizing and treating ASD quickly helps to prevent PTSD.